lloyd99901/google-cache-domains/README.md

-# Game Content Cache Hostnames
+# Google Content Cache Hostnames

 ## Introduction

-This is a list of all hostnames that are required to be redirected for running a game content cache.
-This list will change frequently so this is designed to be a definitive list.
+This is a list of all domains that are used for Google Chrome/ChromeOS updates.
+This is useful for caching servers and is for offloading heavy update loads in schools with Chromebooks.

 ## Usage